publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395y.md

 [Pub.
 L. 100–203, title IV, § 4009(b)][/us/pl/100/203/s4009/b], Dec.
 22, 1987, [101 Stat.
 1330–57][/us/stat/101/1330-57], provided that:

-> “For purposes of determining whether a pediatric hospital that performs pediatric heart transplants meets the criteria established by the Secretary of Health and Human Services for facilities in which the heart transplants performed will be considered to meet the requirement of section 1862(a)(1)(A) of the Social Security Act \[subsec. (a)(1)(A) of this section\], the Secretary shall treat such a hospital as meeting such criteria if—
+> “For purposes of determining whether a pediatric hospital that performs pediatric heart transplants meets the criteria established by the Secretary of Health and Human Services for facilities in which the heart transplants performed will be considered to meet the requirement of section 1862(a)(1)(A) of the Social Security Act \[[42 U.S.C.
+1395y(a)(1)(A)][/us/usc/t42/s1395y/a/1/A]\], the Secretary shall treat such a hospital as meeting such criteria if—

 >     “(1) the hospital’s pediatric heart transplant program is operated jointly by the hospital and another facility that meets such criteria,